 A handmade enclosure used during the Duriangelion incident to keep the stinky durian smell from leaking out.
 It’s made from an umbrella with clear plastic draped over it.

-The famous incident where HiroC & OnoD were forced to eat the stinky durian fruit.
+The legendary, infamous episode where HiroC & OnoD were forced to eat the stinky durian fruit.
 A play on the words “Durian” and the anime Evangelion.

 Short for Durian Studio.
 It’s an open-air floor at the Bunka Housou building where the Duriangelion incident occured.